rickstaa/stable-learning-control/docs/source/control/running.rst

 .. contents:: Table of Contents

-One of the best ways to get a feel for deep RL is to run the algorithms and see how they perform on different tasks.
-The Spinning Up code library makes small-scale (local) experiments easy to do, and in this section, we'll discuss two ways to run them: either from the command line, or through function calls in scripts.

 Launching from the Command Line
 ===============================

-Spinning Up ships with ``machine_learning_control/run.py``, a convenient tool that lets you easily launch any algorithm (with any choices of hyperparameters) from the command line.
+:mlc:`Machine Learning Control <>` ships with :ref:`machine_learning_control/run.py <runner>`, a convenient tool that lets you easily launch any algorithm (with any choices of hyperparameters) from the command line.
 It also serves as a thin wrapper over the utilities for watching trained policies and plotting, although we will not discuss that functionality on this page (for those details, see the pages on `experiment outputs`_ and `plotting`_).

-The standard way to run a Spinning Up algorithm from the command line is
+The standard way to run a Machine Learning Control algorithm from the command line is

 .. parsed-literal::